 Open Internet Compliance Statement

 The Federal Communications Commission issued rules to preserve the Internet as an open platform.
-These rules went into effect on November 20, 2011 and can be found at this link: http://www.gpo.gov/fdsys/pkg/FR-2011-09-23/html/2011-24259.htm.
-All Internet service providers are required to post information regarding various issues so that consumers, both residential and business, can make informed choices about choosing an Internet service provider.
-This document contains information regarding our services and in compliance with the FCC’s rules.
+These rules went into effect on November 20, 2011, and can be found at this link: http://www.gpo.gov/fdsys/pkg/FR-2011-09-23/html/2011-24259.htm.
+All Internet service providers must post information regarding various issues so that consumers, both residential and business, can make informed choices about choosing an Internet service provider.
+This document contains information regarding our services and compliance with the FCC’s rules.
 The policies contained herein serve as a supplement to the existing terms of service.

 The FCC’s rules focus on three primary issues:

 • Transparency.
 Fixed and mobile broadband providers must disclose the network management practices, performance characteristics, and terms and conditions of their broadband services;

 • No blocking.
 Fixed broadband providers may not block lawful content, applications, services, or non-harmful devices; mobile broadband providers may not block lawful Web sites, or block applications that compete with their voice or video telephony services; and